lydell/dual/readme.md

 It is currently quite stable and feature complete, but needs more testing.
 However, until version 1.0.0 is released, the API might change in backwards incompatible ways without warning.

+The biggest thing blocking 1.0.0 are the unit tests.

+**I'm looking for a maintainer.** I have moved away from Windows to Linux, and therefore do not use AutoHotkey anymore.
+If you like dual and would like to maintain it, please contact me.

 Usage